flyteorg/flyte/rsts/getting_started_iterate.rst

   🎉 Congratulations!
 You have now:

   1. Run a Flyte workflow locally,
-  2. Started a Flyte sanbox cluster,
+  2. Started a Flyte sandbox cluster,
   3. Run a Flyte workflow on a cluster,
   4. Iterated on a Flyte workflow.